 The ocean affects human life in a multitude of ways, from stabilising temperatures to providing foods, medicines and supporting jobs and national economies.
 Most of this we have the ocean currents to thank.
 Below is a short list of a few effects ocean currents have on human life.

-Land masses and depth contours also have an affect on currents.
+- Land masses and depth contours also have an effect on currents.